 - Is the process of developing this narrative, or gaining insight and common understanding across the staff, more important than the actual end result?

-Questions like these will ultimately be asked during narrative development anyway, so you might as well define your terms and answer these questions up front so that you can better focus on content.
+Questions like these will ultimately be asked during narrative development anyway, so you might as well define your terms and answer these questions upfront so that you can better focus on content.

 Who is the audience for this document once it’s complete?
-If you don’t define the intended audience(s) up front, the development of the narrative will eventually stall out.
+If you don’t define the intended audience(s) upfront, the development of the narrative will eventually stall out.
 You may be working on a singular narrative for all your organizational audience(s) – one narrative to rule them all – or a specific narrative intended for a more narrow group of people.
 Since a narrative is how you want other people to think or talk about your organization, make sure you define who those people are.

 Limit the document to a specific length before you start the development process.
 In most cases, a concise narrative is better because it forces you to rid your text of anything that isn’t essential.
 The decision on length should be made after you know the purpose and who the audience(s) are.
 As an example, if the purpose is to produce a narrative to be communicated towards a specific external audience, then the length should probably be short.
 If the primary purpose of the narrative development is to utilize it as a thinking catalyst for the staff, then it may be acceptable to make it a little longer.
 As an example, I worked on a 10-page narrative that was not intended to be communicated externally.
-The intent was to get the staff to think about itself and the mission.
+The intent was to get the staff to think about themselves and the mission.
 While the 10-page document was useful as a reference, it obviously was not something that was to be communicated with an audience in hopes that they would echo that same narrative.